 206. Dairy Mechanics.
-Credit, one hour.
+Two hours a week.
 Lecture, M, 8.
 Dairy Building 222.
-Practice, by appointment, M T W or F, 1.30-5.
+Practice, by appointment, M T W F, 1.30-5.
 Dairy Mechanics Laboratories.
 Mr. Ayres.

 Students receive practice in the firing, care, and operation of boilers, and in the care and operation of steam and gasoline engines, cream separators, and other dairy machinery.
 Practical work is also given in the installation of shafts and pulleys, pipe fitting, belt lacing, and soldering.